Q: With what smartphones will RevFire balls work?

 Q: How long do the RevFire balls last?

-A: RevFire balls should last for more than 30,000 tosses or 4 years on the shelf.
+A: RevFire balls are expected to last for more than 30,000 tosses.
 The leather and seams are made of the highest quality materials available but will probably wear out before the electronics.
 No charging or calibration is ever necessary.

 Q: Does the location of the smartphone affect the accuracy of the measurements?